abtraore/LanguageModelingFromScratch/readme.md

 - zénema
 - kïwicicio

-## Perceptron.
+### Perceptron

-The objective here is to minize the negative loss likelihood using the gradient descent algorithm. .
+Instead of manually computing the probablity distrubtion here try to minimize the negative loss likelihood using the gradient descent algorithm and a perceptron.
 More information in `bigram_perceptron.py`

 Some generated names: